digiltd/oh-rtd-test/Tellstick-Binding.md

 The **deviceName** must match the name in Telldus Center.
 The **deviceType** is either: Command for on/off, DimmingLevel for absolute dimmable device.
-**SpecialCase** is used for the dimmable without absolute level(devices that is dimmable with pressing on twice).
+**SpecialCase** is used for the dimmable without absolute level(devices that is dimmable with clicking twice).
 For this case use Dimmable as specialCase.
 **ResendCount** is just number of times to resend command.

 The item configuration for a sensor is: